Sydney Olympic Park Aquatic Centre

 The arena currently holds 10,000 people.
 Capacity was boosted to 17,000 during the 2000 Summer Olympics.

-2013 fire
+2013 Fire

-In October 2013, a large blaze ripped through the centre's carpark, destroying more than 40 cars, one motorcycle and forcing 1,500 people to evacuate.
+In October 2013, a large grass fire ripped through the centre's carpark, destroying more than 40 cars, one motorcycle and forcing 1,500 people to evacuate.

+2024 Roof Fire

+In Mid 2024, a solar panel issue sparked a fire on the roof of the Aquatic Centre.
+The centre and swimming competition at the time was evacuated.

+SOPAC Swim Club

+Sydney Olympic Park Aquatic Centre's Swim Club or SOPAC Swim Club, is a high performance squad program and club run by Swimming NSW.
+The coaching team consists of: Matthew Brown, Ryan Frost, Daniel Benvenuti, Pancha Thambo and William Choi.
+The club has often placed in the top 5 of the Senior and Junior State/Metropolitan Championship pointscores.